Wokingham Theatre:

 A Brief History

-At nearly 75 years old, WT has a long and varied history of producing theatre in and around Wokingham.
+At over 75 years old, WT has a long and varied history of producing theatre in and around Wokingham.

 Find out more about where we came from, how we've grown, and our plans for the future.